Merck

 Summary

-Maintain 100% compliance to regulatory requirements for active incident monitoring, risk/harm analysis and on-time notification of data breaches.
+Maintain 100% compliance to privacy and data protection regulatory requirements for active incident monitoring, risk/harm analysis and on-time notification of data breaches.

 Activities & Initiatives